GrowthPath/zoho_analytics_connector/README.md

 save this somewhere, it is confidential.
 The refresh token is permanent, it is basically the same as the old authtoken.

 NOTE!!!
-For Australian-hosted Zoho accounts TO-DO
+For Australian-hosted Zoho accounts and other regional variations:

-The token URL may to be adapted for the server location.
-EG for Australia, post to https://accounts.zoho.com.au/oauth/v2/token
+The token URL is adapted for the server location. e.g. for Australia, post to https://accounts.zoho.com.au/oauth/v2/token